microsoftgraph/msgraph-sdk-dotnet-core/README.md

-# Microsoft Graph SDK for C#
+# Microsoft Graph .NET Client Library

-Integrate the [Microsoft Graph API](https://graph.microsoft.io) into your C# project!
+Integrate the [Microsoft Graph API](https://graph.microsoft.io) into your .NET project!

-The Microsoft Graph SDK is built as a Portable Class Library and targets the following frameworks:
+The Microsoft Graph .NET Client Library is built as a Portable Class Library targeting profile 111.
+This targets the following frameworks:

-* .NET 4.5.1
+* .NET 4.5
 * .NET for Windows Store apps
 * Windows Phone 8.1 and higher

 ## Installation via NuGet

-To install the Graph SDK via NuGet:
+To install the client library via NuGet:

 * Search for `Microsoft.Graph` in the NuGet Library, or
 * Type `Install-Package Microsoft.Graph` into the Package Manager Console.